-Four years ago, my husband Tony and I had the privilege of celebrating Easter twice: first in Germany, then one week later, in Jordan.
+Several years ago, my husband Tony and I had the privilege of celebrating Easter twice: first in Bavaria, Germany, then one week later, in Jordan.

 This story is about our experience of Easter with our extended family in the southern German state of Bavaria in April 2012.
 We stayed with them for 11 days.
 During that time, they showed us many of Bavaria’s historic and revered sites.
 They also invited us to share in their family’s Easter traditions.
 In so doing, we learnt much about the religious heritage and culture – and the food – of the people of Bavaria.

-In another post I will share how we celebrated Easter in Jordan the following week in April 2012.
+In my next post I will share how we celebrated Easter in Jordan the following week, in April 2012.

 Easter (Ostern in German) is an important religious and cultural festival in Germany.